 If you have any questions you are encouraged to contact:

 Cheryl Harding, Director of Financial Services

-Any property with unpaid taxes (deemed to include any penalty and interest charges and other property related charges) at the end of three years will be sold at the City's annual tax sale, as required by the Province via The Local Government Act.
+Any property with unpaid taxes (deemed to include any penalty and interest charges and other property related charges) at the end of three years will be sold at the City's annual tax sale, as required by the Province via the Community Charter.
 The sale is held each year on the last Monday of September (or if this is a holiday, on the next Monday which is not a holiday), at 10:00am at City Hall located at 12007 Harris Road, Pitt Meadows, BC.

 The list of properties that may be available for sale will be published in the local newspapers on two separate dates.
 The last publication being not less than 3 days or more than 10 days before the date of the tax sale.
 A final list of the properties still available for sale will be distributed at the time of the tax sale.

 The sale is a public auction with the successful bid being the highest bid above the upset price.
 The upset price is the total of all outstanding taxes plus penalties, interest and costs.
 We require payment by cash, certified cheque or money order before 2:00 p.m. of the day of the tax sale.
 If these are not produced, the tax sale is re-opened and the property is sold again.